PRAMODNAIK-DEV/Node.js-Hands-on-Workshop/Day-2 Express.js & REST API Development/Handling-Client-Request-Data.md

 5. Cookies
 ---

+## Types of Request Data: Different Ways a Client Can Send Data to the Backend Server
+1. Query Parameters
+2. Route/URL Parameters
+3. Request Body

 ## 📥 1.
 Query Parameters

 **Example URL:**
 Query parameters are part of the URL and follow a <domain-name>:<port-number>/<endpoint>/`?key1=value1&key2=value2&keyn=valuen` format.

-- Query parameters are key-value pairs in the URL after the `?`.
+- Query parameters are `key-value` pairs in the URL after the `?`.
 - Access them using `req.query`.

 ***Syntax***